-From the hive to you — exactly how is honey harvested?
+From the hive to you—exactly how is honey harvested?
 Well, there are a lot of different factors that go into harvesting honey, one of which is the seasonal nectar flows.
 Each season has a different nectar flow, and how often beekeepers pull their honey depends on the year.
-Beekeepers can actually harvest honey in every single season unless it’s super dry.
-For instance, they may harvest their honey in the spring and summer, and make their final pull in the fall time.
+Beekeepers can harvest honey in every single season unless it’s super dry.
+For instance, they may harvest their honey in the spring and in the summer, and make their final pull in the fall time.

 How Do Beekeepers Go About Harvesting Bees’ Honey?

 The honey can be removed by brushing the beekeeper frames.
 A frame is a structural element in a beehive that holds the honeycomb or brood comb (brood is the colony and families of bees) within the hive enclosure, or in this case, the beekeeper’s box.
 It can be periodically removed to inspect the bees for disease or to extract the honey and harvest it!
 Additional frames can be replaced if the nectar flow is almost over.
 Beekeepers will begin by removing the frame from the hives; they typically do this when about 90% of the frame cells are capped by the bees—a natural process that protects the honey, locks in moisture and prevents it from spoiling.
 Honey can be spoiled by fermentation.
 Usually, 18.6% or less moisture will prevent the honey from spoiling.
 This number is from the USDA guidelines for which most honey will not spoil.
 Bees will fan the honey to help pull out the moisture, and when the levels are right they will cap it.

 However, beekeepers do not want to pull the frame that has the brood on it.
 Bees are interesting and smart creatures with very unique and particular methods for their honey production and how they make their hive.
 Yes, bees are very smart and forward thinkers!